 7) Secure (bit 9) is set to 1 once the initial key exchange is complete transmissions can be secured.

-A1:

-The Authenticator shall set the Secure bit to 0 in all EAPOL-Key frames sent before the Supplicant has the current PTK and the GTK; this includes message 1 of the 4-way handshake when rekeying.
-The Authenticator shall set the Secure bit to 1 in all other EAPOL-Key frames it sends to the Supplicant containing the last key needed to complete the Supplicant’s initialization; this includes message 3 of the 4-way handshake.

-NOTE—Some implementations might set the Secure bit to 1 in message 1 of the 4-way handshake when rekeying.

-The Supplicant shall set the Secure bit to 0 in all EAPOL-Key frames it sends before it has the current PTK and the GTK and before it has received an EAPOL-Key frame from the Authenticator with the Secure bit equal to 1 (this should be before receiving message 3 of the 4-way handshake); this includes message 2 of the 4-way handshake when rekeying.
-The Supplicant shall set the Secure bit to 1 in all other EAPOL-Key frames sent after this until it loses the security association it shares with the Authenticator; this includes message 4 of the 4-way handshake and EAPOL-Key request frames.

-NOTE—Some implementations might set the Secure bit to 1 in message 2 of the 4-way handshake when rekeying.

-A2:

 The Authenticator shall set the Secure bit to 0 in message 1 of the initial 4-way handshake, and should set the Secure bit to 0 in message 1 of a rekeying 4-way handshake all EAPOL-Key frames sent before the Supplicant has the PTK and the GTK.
 The Authenticator shall set the Secure bit to 1 in all other EAPOL-Key frames it sends to the Supplicant containing the last key needed to complete the Supplicant’s initialization; this includes message 3 of the 4-way handshake.

 The Supplicant shall set the Secure bit to 0 in message 2 of the initial 4-way handshake, and should set the Secure bit to 0 in message 2 of a rekeying 4-way handshake all EAPOL-Key frames it sends before it has the PTK and the GTK and before it has received an EAPOL-Key frame from the Authenticator with the Secure bit equal to 1 (this should be before receiving message 3 of the 4-way handshake).
 The Supplicant shall set the Secure bit to 1 in all other EAPOL-Key frames sent after this until it loses the security association it shares with the Authenticator; this includes message 4 of the 4-way handshake and EAPOL-Key request frames.